Olantigh: Fire

 In December 1903, Olantigh was owned by The Mad Major's nephew, Wanley Elias Sawbridge Erle-Drax, vicar of Almer, Dorset, when fire gutted the Georgian mansion.
 He only escaped by climbing down ivy on the exterior walls clutching his wife's portrait and jewellery.

 The cause had been a chimney fire in the dining room.
 A fire engine was summoned by bicycle and Ashford's horse drawn steam pumper responded, drawing water from the ornamental lake, but much of the house was devastated; the roof collapsed.
 Many priceless objects including paintings, sculpture and carvings were lost, including a malachite vase which Queen Victoria once wished to purchase.
 Fortunately the picture gallery was saved by an iron door and the family's archives survived.

 The household temporarily moved to nearby Withersdane Hall which had been added to Olantigh's estate in 1867.

 In 1910, Erle-Drax commissioned architects A. Barnett Brown and Ernest Barrow to design a new house incorporating the original stone portico.
 The footprint was moved, with the portico 70 ft from its original position, and the smaller scale, red-brick mansion was finished in 1911.
-The architects were best known for maintenance on masonic premises and this is an unusual example of a completed residence amongst their work.
+The architects were best known for maintenance on masonic premises and this is an unusual example of a completed residence among their work.

 Hubert Fountain

 In 1912, an ornate cast iron fountain and pair of large stag statues at Olantigh were sold to Ashford Urban District Council Chairman, George Harper and removed to Ashford's municipal Victoria Park.
-The stags were salvaged for scrap in World War II but as of 2022, the Hubert Fountain survives and is Grade II* listed.
+The stags were removed, possibly due to their poor condition, in the 1950s, but as of 2022, the Hubert Fountain survives and is Grade II* listed.

 It had originally been displayed at the Great Exhibition of 1862, one of a pair at the entrance to the Royal Horticultural Society's 22 acre gardens at South Kensington.
 John Samuel Wanley Sawbridge Erle-Drax bought the fountain for £3,000 and moved it to Olantigh.

 The other fountain of the pair was acquired by Daniel Ross; transported to Edinburgh, and now stands on Princes Street as the Ross Fountain.

 Tragically Harper committed suicide, three weeks after donating the fountain, placing his head on a railway track by Ashford Warren ahead of an express train.